tommylees112/content_curator/README.md

 - Fetches content from RSS/Atom feeds
 - Converts HTML to Markdown
-- Generates summaries of the content
+- Generates standard and brief summaries of the content
 - Stores content and metadata in AWS (S3 and DynamoDB)
 - Sends notifications to Slack